Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing: Methods for Embedding Twitter Bios

 \subsection{Models}

-Our first model uses entity-centric data only, helping to assess how well we can measure stereotypes by exploiting only the intuition that entity-centric data capture social stereotypes.
-The latter two, ``hybrid'' models balance between stereotype information contained in entity-centric data and the semantic information in large, pre-trained DSMs.

-\paragraph{Entity Only Model} The \emph{Entity Only} (short for Entity-centric Only) model is constructed by applying \texttt{word2vec} \cite{mikolov_efficient_2013} to (the training portion of) $X$.
-In the commonly used terminology for \texttt{word2vec}, we treat identities applied to the same person in a given bio as a context.
-Our intuition is that if the original \emph{word2vec} model can leverage contextual similarity on the ``word-to-linguistic context'' matrix to identify words with shared ``linguistic stereotypes'', it may also be useful to leverage the ``identity-to-person context'' matrix to identify words with shared social stereotypes.
-We use \texttt{word2vec} models with an embedding size of 768 to match the other models used below, and train for 300 epochs with a window size of 8 (only .01\% of bios contain more than 8 identities).
-See Appendix~\ref{sec:model_w2v} for additional details.
+\paragraph{Bio-only model} Our \emph{Bio-only model} is constructed by applying \texttt{word2vec} \cite{mikolov_efficient_2013} to $X$.
+In common terminology for \texttt{word2vec}, we treat identities as words and bios as a context.
+Our intuition is that if the \texttt{word2vec} model can leverage contextual similarity on the ``word-to-linguistic context'' matrix to identify words with shared semantic meanings, it may also be useful to leverage the ``identity-to-person context'' matrix to identify phrases with shared socio-cultural meanings.
+We use \texttt{word2vec} models with an embedding size of 768 to match the embedding size of the other models used below, and train for 300 epochs with a window size of 8 (only .01\% of bios in our training data contain more than 8 identities).
+Additional minor details are provided in the appendix.

-\paragraph{Hybrid BERT} Our first hybrid model, \emph{Hybrid Bert}, fine-tunes a BERT model on entity-centric data.
-To fine-tune, we use a masked language modeling (MLM) approach, randomly masking one of the identities for each biography.
-This approach was based on initial findings that forcing the model to predict full identities generated better embeddings in terms of ad hoc nearest neighbor queries than the standard approach to MLM.
+\paragraph{Fine-tuned BERT} To fine-tune BERT, we use a masked language modeling (MLM) objective, randomly masking one of the identities in each bio.
 To prepare our dataset for training, we take each of the instances $X^i$ and concatenate the phrases in it to form a full sentence.
 We then mask one of the identities and fine-tune a \texttt{BERT-base} model for 5 epochs while monitoring 10\% of the training set as validation data.
 We used a learning rate of 2e-5 with a batch size of 64.
 Model training took approximately one day using a single A100 GPU.

-\paragraph{Hybrid S-BERT} Sentence-BERT produces better representations than BERT for similarity-based queries \cite{Reimers2019SentenceBERTSE}.
-Given our interest in these kinds of similarity queries, we therefore construct a second hybrid model, \emph{Hybrid S-BERT}.
-Sentence-BERT uses \emph{contrastive learning}, where the learning setup must be carefully constructed \cite{Schroff2015FaceNetAU}.
-We develop an intuitive but effective approach here.
+When bios are shorter than the context window size, padding is added; attention masking is used to ensure padding does not impact the embedding.
+We keep the embedding size of the BERT model at the default 768.